 In today’s digital age, the incredible exponential curves of technological growth and innovation are increasingly reflected in curves of another kind, namely those affecting our spines, as we assume various odd and unnatural positions when using our electronic devices.

 Parents are the first to notice their youngsters’ tendency to adopt these awkward and unattractive positions.
 The most frequent is the hunched back position, where the upper spine, shoulders and head are bent forward in relation to the rest of the body.

-As a consequence, we now see countless humps like that of Quasimodo, the famous “Hunchback of Notre Dame”.
+Consequently, we now see countless humps like that of Quasimodo, the famous “Hunchback of Notre Dame”.

 The tendency to slouch or adopt slumped postures is prevalent among the young.
 Youngsters (and adults too) often assume incorrect postures simply because it is easier and requires less effort.

 As a result, they allow the force of gravity to take its toll on their backs without trying to counteract it.

 Some situations, however, require careful assessment, as incorrect postures can sometimes indicate a spinal disorder.

 Initially, it is up to parents to check their children’s backs, and if they have any doubts at all, they should seek the opinion of expert medical spine specialists.

 How do you tell the difference between incorrect posture and a spinal disorder?

 If you have the youngster stand in front of you with his/her back exposed and look at him/her sideways on, you should immediately notice the classic shape of the back, created by two natural and opposing curves; starting from the base of the spine and moving upwards, you will see the first, lower curve.